 If you’re flying at short notice, get your coverage as soon as possible after your reservation.

-The cost of the insurance will be determined by your age and destination.
+Your age and destination will determine the cost of the insurance.
 Alaska Airlines provides trip insurance on all flights, but you should check the terms and conditions before purchasing it.

 If you’re under the age of 50 and visiting a place where you don’t have specific health insurance, you’ll need “medical evacuation” coverage.
-The cost of this coverage will be determined by your age, destination, and so on.
+Your age, destination will determine the cost of this coverage, and so on.

 How do I purchase travel insurance?

-If you find out that the insurance cost is beyond your means, contact your Alaska Airlines travel insurance provider to see if your destination is covered and whether you can get comprehensive coverage, or if you can negotiate the price.
+If you find out the insurance cost is beyond your means, contact your Alaska Airlines travel insurance provider to see if your destination is covered and whether you can get comprehensive coverage or negotiate the price.

 Is Alaska Airlines Travel Insurance Right for Me?

-If you are traveling without any form of insurance, you could be in a lot of trouble if something goes wrong with your trip or if your luggage is lost, stolen, or destroyed.
+If you travel without insurance, you could be in trouble if something goes wrong with your trip or if your luggage is lost, stolen, or destroyed.

-Many travelers prioritize getting insurance for travel to protect them from any problems that may occur during their short trips or even long ones.
+Many travelers prioritize getting insurance for travel to protect them from any problems that may occur during their short or even long trips.

-If your journey does not include a flight to another nation, Alaska Airlines may not be convenient for you if you choose to purchase insurance through them since the primary destinations of Alaska Airlines are within the United States.
+Suppose your journey does not include a flight to another nation.
+In that case, Alaska Airlines may not be convenient for you if you choose to purchase insurance through them since the primary destinations of Alaska Airlines are within the United States.

 How Can I Pay the Travel Insurance Policy?